markfinger/python-react/README.md

 # Also outputs the generated markup
 component.render_markup()

-# Render JS which will remount the component over the call
+# Render JS which will mount the component over the rendered markup.
+# This enables you to provide immediate interactivity
 component.render_js()
 ```